-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Instant Pot Yogurt Recipe - Only Two Ingredients!
+Instant Pot Almond Milk Yogurt Recipe

-- Pour all of the milk into your Instant Pot.
+- Pour the almond milk into the Instant Pot.
 With the lid off, set the pot to the "yogurt, high temperature" setting.
+Whisking occasionally, let the milk come to 180°F (82°C).

-- Let the milk cool to the range of 105°-110°F, whisking occasionally.
-Remove one cup of the milk and add in the yogurt, whisking until smooth.
+- After cooling, remove one cup of the almond milk and add in the yogurt, whisking until smooth.
 Then whisk this yogurt mixture back into the larger pot of milk.
-It is very important NOT to add the yogurt until the milk cools to 105°-110°F. Adding the yogurt too early will kill the live and active cultures, resulting in a failed batch.
+It is very important NOT to add the yogurt until the milk cools to 105°-110°F (40.6-43.3°C).
+Adding the yogurt too early will kill the live and active cultures, resulting in a failed batch.